drozdik-m/simple-double-linked-list/README.md

 ## Download

-You can download the module on [GitHub/simple-souble-linked-list](https://github.com/drozdik-m/simple-souble-linked-list) or using [npm/simple-souble-linked-list](https://www.npmjs.com/package/simple-souble-linked-list) service.
+You can download the module on [GitHub/simple-double-linked-list](https://github.com/drozdik-m/simple-double-linked-list) or using [npm/simple-double-linked-list](https://www.npmjs.com/package/simple-double-linked-list) service.

 ```
-npm install simple-souble-linked-list --save
+npm install simple-double-linked-list --save
 ```

 ## Double linked list - What is that? (skip if you know)